msteckyefantis/is-deep-frozen/README.md

 Find out if your javascript object, function, or class is deeply frozen.

+##Note:

+Will be patching to v4 soon, with some more minor changes accompanying the new buffer support.

 #####What this module checks:

 1. Any object, function, or class you input or that is inside your input value will be frozen.